Lesson 1.5

 *You may use binoculars to momentarily aid/enhance in situational awareness.

-Part 107 allows corrective lenses (i.e. glasses) for the crew, including the remote Pilot-in-Command and visual observers.
+Part 107 allows corrective lenses (i.e. eye glasses) for the crew, including the remote Pilot-in-Command and visual observers.

 Field Examples